package core:math/big

 internal_int_pow :: proc(dest, base: ^Int, power: int, allocator := context.allocator) -> (err: Error) {…}

-Assumes `dest` and `base` not to be `nil` and to have been initialized.
+Calculate dest = base^power using a square-multiply algorithm.
+Assumes dest and base not to be nil and to have been initialized.

 internal_int_pow_int ¶